Author: Ernie Vallery

 Photo Study III

-[Ebal’s Plea, nineteen of thirty-two]
+[Ebal’s Plea, nineteen of thirty]

 “ARWR”, that is “cursed,” I reviewed in my last post.